-Only a very small percentage of divorce cases actually go to trial.
-The vast majority of cases are settled, some on the courthouse steps on the very day of trial.
-A good attorney knows that there is no "winner" in a divorce or custody trial.
+Only a very small percentage of divorce cases actually go to a divorce hearing.
+The vast majority of cases are settled, some on the courthouse steps on the very day of the hearing.
+A good attorney knows that there is no "winner" in a divorce or custody hearing.
 If it is left unchecked, the process can be emotionally and financially devastating to both parties.
-Your attorney should, therefore, make every reasonable effort to negotiate and financially devastating to both parties.
-Your attorney should, therefore, make every reasonable effort to negotiate a settlement on your behalf, while at the same time diligently preparing your case for the potentiality of a trial.
+Your attorney should, therefore, make every reasonable effort to negotiate a settlement on your behalf, while at the same time diligently preparing your case for the potentiality of a hearing.
 Cases settle when the lawyers are prepared and dedicated.
 An aggressive litigious approach is only to be used when the situation warrants it.

-9. Is the lawyer willing to educate you and to answer your questions?
+9. Is your lawyer willing to educate you and to answer your questions?